jaclu/spd/README.md

 This directory contains lists of all apks installed out of the box generated by apk-leaves.
 This way its simple to see what is needed to get all your stuff, and what you might want to remove in your restore procedure.

-### samples

-- config -- should be copied into custom/config
-- additional-restore-tasks -- A sample of a script that does some additional stuff.
-See task_do_extra.sh for details
-- additional-as-user -- A sample of a script that is run as a user by the supplied additional-restore-tasks This is a subset of my extra_tasks, with any more private items filtered out :) Mostly to give you a general idea of how I use it.

-### custom

-Ignored by the repo, suggested location for your own local files

-### custom/config

-This is a hardcoded path.
-All other files you refer to in this file, so you can decide a good location for them if /custom does not fit your needs.
-Remember to store anything outside the local filesystem, in order for it to be available for other devices or after a reinstall.

 ## Available tools

 ### bin/apk-leaves